Jazzy’s Place - Grants

 Inspired by the Emma Lazarus sonnet on the Statue of Liberty.

-Food bank participants must be a member of the Feeding America program; or a food distribution organization that provides a fully and rigorously vetted process throughout their entire hierarchical chain.
+Food bank participants must be a member of the Feeding America program, or a food distribution organization that provides a fully rigorous vetting process throughout their entire hierarchical chain.

-The Jazzy’s Place grant program is available to all Food Banks that have an existing organizational product sourcing structure in place for soliciting donated dog food and that does not have an existing financial sponsor or benefactor providing for dog food.
+The Jazzy’s Place grant program is available to all food banks that have an existing product sourcing structure in place for soliciting donated dog food and does not have an existing financial sponsor or benefactor providing dog food.

 These grants will be distributed directly to each participating Food Bank on a continuing annual basis.
 Funds are to be used by the food banks and qualified food pantries solely to offset the approved shared-maintenance costs for households with dogs.
 It is not to be applied towards the purchase of dog or human food, but only to donated food obtained through the food bank’s own product sourcing efforts.

-The CBF believes that the most efficient and cost-effective distribution channel to help those in need is through the Feeding America program and their network of fully vetted regional food banks and local pantries.
-This structure provides an optimized distribution method for delivering dog food to families in need and is compatible with existing human food distribution practices.
+The CBF believes that the most efficient and cost-effective distribution channel for families facing difficulties is through the Feeding America program and their network of fully vetted regional food banks and local pantries.

-Most food banks are space constrained and prioritize feeding households, especially during times of food inflation and insecurity.
-The CBF is seeking to launch complementary initiatives that would provide a wider audience of households in need with both human and dog food.
+Today a serious limiting factor exists with food banks having space constraints and needing to prioritize human food, especially during times of inflation and food insecurity.
+The CBF is seeking to support complementary initiatives to provide a wider audience of households in need of human and dog food.

-One initiative would be to establish a preferred network of suppliers where food banks can purchase short-expiration dog food at drastically reduced prices.
-This will allow for prompt distribution and free up additional space for human food.
+One initiative is to establish a preferred network of suppliers where food banks can purchase short-expiration dog food at drastically reduced prices.
+This would allow for prompt distribution and free up additional space for human food.

-Another approach to addressing the space constraints of many food banks would be to establish a complementary dog food distribution program.
-One possibility is mobile delivery and auxiliary storage to alleviate space constraints and maximize human food distribution, similar to the Colorado Pet Pantry program[5]
+Another approach to addressing the space constraints of many food banks would be to support a mobile delivery and auxiliary storage program to alleviate space constraints and maximize human food distribution like the Colorado Pet Pantry program.

 Jazzy's PLACE Dog Food Initiative